wormhole-foundation/wormhole/wormchain/docs/architecture/0004-tendermint-core-will-be-migrated-to-cometbft-by-bumping-to-latest-cosmos-sdk-upstream-v0-45.md

 This change will have the following consequences:

 1. It pulls in the latest bug fixes and security updates in the v0.45 line while work on moving to v0.47 continues (see ADR 3 for details)
-2. It will require extensive testing and review to ensure the changes fro v0.45.9 to v0.45.16 did not break the Wormchain repo's usage of the Cosmos SDK
+2. It will require extensive testing and review to ensure the changes from v0.45.9 to v0.45.16 did not break the Wormchain repo's usage of the Cosmos SDK